kparth01/wedding-template/README.md

 # Features

 - Mobile & web friendly design with auto adjustment to different screens.
-- Single page app with components created for all generic stuff (eg: Event Description, Time and Location)
+- Downloadable Invitation Card.
-- Support for google location.
+- Google location for all venues.
-- Big Carausel ready to be used by just tweaking the images.
-- Customizable fonts.
 - Special effect of rose petals showers in-built.
-- Reusable components.
-- Support for bootstrap special symbols & characters.
-More details check [bootstrap-icons](https://icons.getbootstrap.com)

 # Demo

 ![Alt Text](https://github.com/kparth01/wedding-template/blob/main/src/WeddingCard/assets/demo.gif)

+# Technical Details

+- Update `data.json` for different Events and Venue details.
+No need code changes.
+- Images and fonts to be used can be found in `src/WeddingCard/assets`.